 Comforting though this idea is for some, it is simply an ‘opinion bolstered by anecdote’.

 ”Being unable to read is not a gift, not a superpower and sending this message of dyslexics being special is really unhelpful.”
-(Amanda, parent of a ‘dyslexic’ child.
-Twitter).
+(Amanda, parent of a dyslexic child.
+Twitter/X).

-In a review of the research on dyslexia in adults, Dr Rice and Professor Brooks came to the same conclusion. ”On anecdotal evidence, the belief that ‘difficulty in learning to read is not a wholly tragic life sentence but is often accompanied by great talents’ may seem attractive.
+In a review of the research on dyslexia in adults, Dr Rice and Professor Brooks came to the same conclusion: ”On anecdotal evidence, the belief that ‘difficulty in learning to read is not a wholly tragic life sentence but is often accompanied by great talents’ may seem attractive.
 However, systematic investigation has found little if any support for it.”
-(Rice & Brooks p18)
+(Rice & Brooks 2004 p.18)

 When researchers at the University of Edinburgh ”tested the hypotheses that those with reading disability are compensated with enhanced creativity”, they found that ”Stronger reading was in fact linked to higher creativity, controlling for IQ.”